 Consequently, the pace of the office market recovery has been weak with many tenants postponing leasing decisions until their prospects look more secure.
 Many of the companies that are hiring still have sublease space or shadow space to occupy before requiring any net new space.
 But enough companies leased space in 2004, particularly small and mid-sized firms, to stoke absorption, stabilize rents and arrest the three-year upward drift in the vacancy rate.

 International property consultants Knight Frank are pleased to introduce the first edition of the Kenya Property Report.
-This report presents an overview of the commercial and residential property markets of Kenya, set against a background profile of the country’s economic status and structure, together with an assessment of the operational characteristics of the Kenyan real estate industry.
+In Queensland, they are primarily in the South West (including Ipswich area and outer west) and South (Stapylton, Yatala), set against a background profile of the country’s economic status and structure, together with an assessment of the operational characteristics of the Kenyan real estate industry.
 An exact valuation of area is basic for theorists, contract banks, buyers, move down arrangements and merchants of veritable property of area.

 This report is designed to be of interest to both domestic and overseas occupiers, developers and investors and places particular emphasis on Nairobi.
 The publication of this report coincides with the opening of Knight Frank Kenya – a joint venture between First Chartered Securities and Knight Frank.

 Headquartered in Nairobi, Knight Frank Kenya offers a complete range of agency, professional and consultancy services to the East African real estate market.
-This report has been prepared by the Knight Frank Research Department in London with the assistance of the Directors of Knight Frank’s East African operations.
+This is well above compound growth over the last five years, which has been 7% with the assistance of the Directors of Knight Frank’s East African operations.

-Powerful forces of change have and will continue to shape the Kenyan social and economic landscape.
+When the M2 was completed some nine years ago, investors were buying land at the same time.
 Multi-cultural demo -graphic growth, rapid urbanization and infrastructure overload represent major challenges to the authorities.
 Regardless of political complexion, the completion of the Elections late last year should ensure administrative continuity.

 Successful investment in Kenya is predicated upon the ability to understand a complex and dynamic commercial and cultural environment.
 To attract such investment, the authorities must demonstrate stability and cohesion.